-In addition to the Corporation's Pouce Coupe and Gordondale key operating areas, the Corporation also has other miscellaneous properties, including in the Balsam, Bonanza, Hill, Teepee and Bezanson areas of Alberta.
-None of these properties are material to the Corporation.
+In addition to Pouce Coupe and Gordondale, the Corporation also has other miscellaneous properties, including in the Balsam, Bonanza, Hill, Teepee and Bezanson areas of Alberta, none of which are material to the Corporation.
+Annual average production in 2018 for the Corporation's other properties was 125 boe/d.